withastro/astro/GOVERNANCE.md

 - Once nominated, there will be a vote by existing Maintainers (L2 and above).
 - See [vote rules & requirements](#voting) for info on how the vote works.

-#### Additional Moderation Permissions

-Maintainers may opt into moderation permissions on Discord.
-These permissions allow maintainers to preform maintenance duties like deleting spam and creating channels.
-All moderators are maintainers, not all maintainers opt to be moderators, but all moderators are maintainers.

 ### Level 3 (L3) - Core Maintainer

 **Core Maintainers** are community members who have contributed a significant amount of time and energy to the project through issues, bug fixes, implementing enhancements/features, and engagement with the community.
 A Core Maintainer is considered a trusted leader within the community.